nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 Nobody expects a citizen to audit the grain stores.
 The official in charge of them has no such excuse.

-That last point is older than it sounds, and it is the retrodiction I promised at the top.
-The theorem says no institution can eliminate what is left to trust; the best it can do is name who holds each piece and keep them answerable.
-Athens ran on exactly that.
-A man was examined before he took office, the *dokimasia*, and when he left it he rendered his accounts to a board of auditors, the *euthyna*, and until he had, he could not leave the country, dedicate his property, or make a will.[^athens] "In this city, so ancient and so great," Aeschines told a jury, "no man is free from the audit who has held any public trust."
+That last point is old, and it is the retrodiction promised at the top.
+The theorem says no institution can eliminate what is left to trust;
+the most it can do is name who holds each piece and keep them answerable.
+The question of what it means to know something comes down to us from Athens, and Athens also ran its city on that arrangement.
+A man was examined before he took office, the *dokimasia*, and when he left it he rendered his accounts to a board of auditors, the *euthyna*;
-What makes this more than a resemblance is that the same city asked the same thing of anyone who claimed to know something, and in the same
-words: when Socrates demands that a man give an account of what he says he knows, the phrase is the one the auditors used.
+until he had, he could not leave the country, dedicate his property, or make a will.[^athens] "In this city, so ancient and so great," Aeschines told a jury, "no man is free from the audit who has held any public trust."
+In Attic Greek, epistemology and civic accountability shared a vocabulary.
+When Socrates demands that a man give an account of what he claims to know, the phrase is the one the auditors used of a magistrate.
+English later split these into two subjects with separate words.
+The theorem says the Greeks had it right: what is left to trust has one structure, whether the claim is a philosopher's or an official's.
 They had the practice and the reason for it.
-What they lacked was the proof that what they were auditing has three shapes and no more, and that took the computational sciences to supply.
-Keeping accounts is older than Athens.
-Athens is the earliest place I know of where the audit of office and the theory behind it are both on the record.
+They lacked the proof that what they were auditing has three shapes and no more, and that took the computational sciences to supply.
+Audited accounts are older than Athens; what Athens has is the practice and the theory together on the record.

 The arrangement deserves a name, and the honest one is theirs.
 I will call it the euthynic politic.
 It has a record that grows and erases